romankolpak/romankolpak.github.io/_posts/2021-01-29-testing-the-strategy-of-moving-in-out-of-stock-from-the-rule-1.markdown

 ---
 layout: post
 title:  "Testing the Strategy of Moving in & out of Stock from the Rule #1 Book on Investing"
-description: "A test of the technical analysis strategy offered by the "Rule #1: The Simple Strategy for Successful Investing in Only 15 Minutes a Week!" book on a real-world example"
+description: "A test of the technical analysis strategy offered by the \"Rule #1: The Simple Strategy for Successful Investing in Only 15 Minutes a Week!\" book on a real-world example"
 date: 2021-01-29 12:06:31 +0200
 categories: investing
 ---